 2. Ask for feedback

-You don’t have to do this reflection on your own.
+You don’t have to reflect on your own.
 Sometimes an employer will proactively offer you some suggestions for improvement as well as congratulating you on your strengths.
-More often than not, you may need to reach out to the business to ask for this feedback yourself.
+More often than not, you will need to reach out to the employer to ask for this feedback yourself.

 Once you have this feedback, take some notes on the key points, so that you can refer back to it later.
 You could ask someone else - a careers adviser at your university (typically you can access support for up to three years after graduation), or a trusted friend or family member - to help you work out how to put these tips into practice.

 Some companies have a policy of only giving feedback to candidates during the final stages of the process.
 If this is the case, we’d recommend taking your application to your university careers adviser who will be able to help you identify where you can improve.

 By seeking feedback and actively engaging with it, you are making this a learning opportunity and a chance to work towards future success.

 3. It isn’t personal

 Whether you get the job is not always entirely about you and your performance.
 We know it doesn’t always feel this way, but job rejections are not personal.
 There can be many different factors that come into play during each stage of a recruitment process and only some of these will relate to your application.

 Sometimes the factors will relate to the employer, for example they may have had to put a pause on the recruitment process part way through due to external factors, or they may have decided to expand in a different direction which might mean your skills are now less relevant to them.
 This doesn’t mean your skills won’t be valued elsewhere or at another time.